JuliaLang/www.julialang.org/blog/_posts/2016-03-01-parallelaccelerator.md

 ### Compiler limitations

-ParallelAccelerator is able to compile only a limited subset of Julia language features, and it only supports a limited subset of Julia's `Base` library functions.
-In other words, you cannot yet put an `@acc` annotation on arbitrary Julia code and expect it to work out of the box.
+ParallelAccelerator is able to handle only a limited subset of Julia language features, and it only supports a limited subset of Julia's `Base` library functions.
+In other words, you cannot yet put an `@acc` annotation on arbitrary Julia code and expect it to go faster out of the box.
 The examples in this post give an idea of what kinds of programs are supported currently; for more, check out the [full collection of ParallelAccelerator examples](https://github.com/IntelLabs/ParallelAccelerator.jl/tree/master/examples).
+However, if ParallelAccelerator can't compile some code in an `@acc`-annotated function, it will simply fall back to running the function under regular Julia.
+So your code will run, regardless of whether ParallelAccelerator can speed it up.

 One reason why an `@acc`-annotated function might fail to compile is that ParallelAccelerator tries to transitively compile every Julia